Lawn & Yard Care

-Although it won’t provide enough pressure for a sprinkler, it’ll allow you to connect your hose, such as a Flexogen, to its spigot for spot-watering any struggling areas.
-Setting your connected Thumb Control Watering Nozzle to its “Flower” pattern will provide the light spray those thirsty patches crave.
+Although it won’t provide enough pressure for a sprinkler, it’ll allow you to connect a hose to its spigot for spot-watering any struggling areas.
+Setting your connected Thumb Control Watering Nozzle to the shower pattern will provide the light spray those thirsty patches crave.

 Besides watering, there are other ways to boost grass’s health in a drought:

 The good news is, despite their delicate structure and appearance, most types of grass are resilient and able to survive extended periods of drought, even when they look visibly brown.
 Once a drought is over and water restrictions are lifted, expedite the recovery process by soaking the lawn to restore the soil’s moisture and initiate new root growth.

 Set a water timer to have sprinklers run a couple times a week in the early morning, before the sun gets high in the sky and starts evaporating moisture.

 Although a drought will likely leave lawns more thirsty than usual, there are ways to help ensure survival, even with little (or no) watering.
 With a good, nutrient-rich foundation and infrequent, deep watering, you’ll have a strong lawn, better armed for dry spells.